2009 swine flu pandemic in the United States: H1N1 characteristics and severity

 The new strain was identified as a combination of several different strains of Influenzavirus A, subtype H1N1, including separate strains of this subtype circulating in humans (see human influenza) and in pigs (see swine influenza).
 The strain transmits between humans and was initially reported to have a relatively high mortality rate in Mexico.
 In April 2009 the World Health Organization (WHO) and the U.S. Centers for Disease Control and Prevention (CDC) expressed serious concerns that the new strain had the potential to become an influenza pandemic.
 On April 25 it was reported that, because the virus was already widespread, containment would be "nearly impossible."

 By this time, there had also been speculation that the flu death toll in Mexico could be lower than first thought.
 Gerald Evans, head of the Association of Medical Microbiology and Infectious Disease Canada and a member of a federal pandemic-planning committee, said on April 29:

 Another Canadian expert, Neil Rau, criticized the WHO's decision to raise its pandemic alert to level 5, saying:

 CNN noted on April 28, 2009, that in any individual week between January 1 and April 18, there had been at least 800 deaths in the U.S. due to normal influenza, which is higher than the 150 total deaths worldwide from the swine flu up to that time.

 As of May 28, 2010, the official U.S. death toll attributed directly to the novel H1N1 and seasonal influenza was 2,117.
 This total exceeds the 849 U.S. deaths directly attributed to seasonal influenza in 2006.
 Many of the other deaths commonly attributed to influenza are caused by complicated influenza, where a second infection causes death, usually pneumonia (of which 48,657 of 55,477 official deaths in 2006 occurred in people aged 65 years and older).
-The final estimate was of over 12,000 deaths over the course of the pandemic (April 2009 – April 2010).
+The final estimate was of over 12,000 deaths throughout the pandemic (April 2009 – April 2010).